venstum/pixel-blur/README.md

 - Assets live in `assets/` and `public/`.
 The favicon is `public/icon.svg`.
 - UI font is loaded locally from Terminus (`src/app/fonts.ts`).
 - Undo is supported (Ctrl/Cmd+Z) for lens/sticker actions.
-- Linux is the only supported OS for now desktop application.